clarkenewsh/final-year-project-vle-webapp/content/articles/project-time-management.md

 ---
 title: Project Time Management
 description: Learn how to manage your time wisely.
-Apply project managment techniques a tools to help you manage time
+Apply project management techniques and tools to help you manage your time
 alt: Project Time Management
 author: Admin
 ---